Colonel Mordaunt's Cock Match: People in the painting(s)

 Zoffany is included in the painting, as is Ozias Humphrey, although in the Ashwick version Zoffany is more surreptitious and the figure of Humphrey has been thought to be a Lieutenant Humphrey.
 Both versions include a scene where a young Moslem boy is being publicly embraced by a Hindu man.
 A nearby spectator appears to be held back from expressing his indignation.
 Another detail is the sexual arousal of Asaf-Ud-Dowlah.
 This detail is said to be more obvious now that the painting has been cleaned.
 Some say this may be Warren Hastings' joke to show the Nawab of Awadh in this way.
 His homosexuality is well recorded.
-His favourite, Hassan Raza Khan, is the figure in the red turban who is at the centre of the scene.
+His favourite, Hasan Raza Khan, is the figure in the red turban who is at the centre of the scene.
 He is said to have hundreds of wives whom he ignored and he died without children.

 Claude Martin, in a letter to Ozias Humphrey, made an interesting observation on Colonel Mordaunt's role:

 Colonel Mordaunt is now at the vizier's court, hunting, fighting cocks and doing all he can to please the Nabob in the expectation of being paid the large sums due to him by the Prince... although the Prince has dark and sinister intentions, but I fear much of his success, as the vizier is not much willing to pay his debts particularly to Europeans for what I know of his character I think it such that if one could read in his heart then one would perceive it loaded with many dark and sinister intentions and as you know those that compose his court you then ought to know what man he is.
 A man that delight in Elephant and Cocks fighting would delight in something worse if he feared nothing.